 Test your generator in winter conditions to see how it operates and if there are any start-up problems.
 You might want to run more tests in winter to keep the parts lubricated and identify any areas of concern.
-Be sure to test any digital controls once the temps hit single digits; subzero temperatures have been known to wreck havoc on digital control panels, preventing them from even turning on.
+Be sure to test any digital controls once the temps hit single digits; subzero temperatures have been known to wreak havoc on digital control panels, preventing them from even turning on.

 Check the Block Heater

-Once temperatures dip make sure your engine block heater is plugged in and functioning.
+Once temperatures dip makes sure your engine block heater is plugged in and functioning.
 Without this important piece of equipment keeping the engine and liquids even slightly warm, the machine may not start at all.